-2.1.1.c Water pollution
+2.1.1.cWater pollution

 Water pollution is a significant environmental issue caused by various human activities, including industrial, agricultural, and domestic practices.
-Water pollution impacts wildlife , domestic animals, and aquatic animals.
+Water pollution impactswildlife ,domestic animals, and aquatic animals.
 Agricultural runoff containing excess fertilizers and pesticides, industrial effluents with toxic substances, and sewage water containing human and animal waste all contribute to water pollution.
 Additionally, natural sources of pollution, such as soil erosion, mineral leaching from rocks, and organic matter decay, also contribute to water contamination.
 Various water bodies, including rivers, lakes, seas, oceans, estuaries, and groundwater sources, can be polluted by both point and non-point sources.
 Point source pollution happens when pollutants are discharged from a specific location, such as industrial effluents discharged directly into a water body through a drain pipe.
 On the other hand, non-point sources are those that release pollutants across a wider region or from diffuse sources, like runoff from roads, streets, construction sites, grazing areas, and agricultural fields (European Public Health Alliance, 2009).
 Waterborne diseases caused by polluted drinking water include typhoid, liver and kidney damage, Alzheimer's disease, hormonal disruptions affecting development and reproductive processes, cancer, heart disease, nervous system damage, DNA damage, and even death.
 Additionally, contaminated beach water can cause stomach aches, encephalitis, hepatitis, diarrhoea, gastroenteritis, vomiting, respiratory infections, earaches, pink eye, and rashes.
 Nutrient-polluted water can lead to the overgrowth of toxic algae, which can be consumed by other aquatic animals and cause death.
 While oil pollution can raise disease susceptibility, interfere with reproductive processes, and harm the development of marine species, chemical contamination can lead to decreases in frog biodiversity and tadpole mass.
 Reduced fertility, delayed growth and development, aberrant behaviour, and even mortality can result from exposure to mercury in water.
 Persistent organic pollutants may cause declines, deformities, and death in fish populations.
 An increased concentration of regular salt, sodium chloride, in water can be fatal to animals (Kopaska-Merkel, 2000).
 One of the major causes of water poisoning is arsenic poisoning from groundwater, which is released into the environment through industrial and agricultural processes (Kabir and Bilgi, 1993).
 In cattle, some of the clinical symptoms of arsenic poisoning range from gastrointestinal to nervous signs, including abdominal respiratory distress, ruminal stasis, restlessness, pain, vomiting, dehydration, skin lesions, cognitive impairments, and cancers (Rahman et al., 2001).
 Chronic cases may present with conjunctival and mucosal erythema, buccal ulceration, weight loss, capricious appetite, and reduced milk yield (Radostits et al., 2000).

-2.1.1.d Microplastic (𝜇Ps) Pollution
+2.1.1.dMicroplastic (𝜇Ps) Pollution

 The number of plastic materials produced globally is steadily rising.
 In the meantime, poor management practices have led to the hazardous dumping of large amounts of plastic waste (i.e., in the form of macro-, micro-, and nano plastics) in the environment.
 The irresponsible disposal of garbage opens the door for plastic pollution to enter the ecosystem as microplastics (MPGs), when they disintegrate.
 The main sources of 𝜇Ps are raw polymeric materials used for specific household and industrial applications.
 Larger plastics decompose in the environment into small fragments, which produces secondary sources of 𝜇Ps.
-One of the largest and secondary sources of pollutants discharged into marine environments is wastewater and water treatment plant (WWTP) effluents (Montecinos et al., 2022).
+One of the largest and secondary sources of pollutants discharged into marine environments iswastewater and water treatment plant (WWTP) effluents (Montecinos et al., 2022).
 The most common example is when textiles and other materials are washed, releasing P particles into the environment (such as the marine environment) (Arias et al., 2021).
 Apart from textiles and apparel, other consumables including toys, plastics, and single-use plastics, as well as car tires, fishing nets, and ropes, can corrode over time.